Nutribullet vs Magic Bullet which blender do you choose?

 The Nutribullet mixer has a high torque 600 Watt motor than can tackle almost anything.
-Whether it is ice striaght from the freezer or hard vegetables like carrots the Nutribullet can handle them.
+Whether it is ice straight from the freezer or hard vegetables like carrots the Nutribullet can handle them with ease.

 Like a lot of bullet blenders the Nutribullet is a single speed machine so there are no external switches or dials to fiddle about with.

 Simply fill the cup with your ingredients, add whatever liquids you like, screw on the blade bottom.
 The push down the cup, blade end first and twist to activate the motor, it couldn't be simpler!

 Make sure not to run the blender continuously.
 It is best to use short burst of no more than 20 seconds.

 Perfect for that morning smoothie you have a choice of different sized cups.
 One large cup of 24 ounces and two additional cups of 18 ounce cups.